An Introduction to Cyber Security

 What is cyber security?

-The definition of cyber security is that an entity is being protected against their data being accessed and used without consent.
-The way in which data is secured is through the use of technology, processes and practices that prevent a cyber attack.
+The definition of cyber security is that an entity is being protected against their being accessed and used without consent.
+The way in which is secured is through the use of technology, processes and practices that prevent a cyber attack.

 These online security processes can be used to protect systems that we often take for granted.
 These can include anything from traffic signals to in-car technology, banks accounts to life support machines.